shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ![AE_loss](./Images/AE_loss.png)

+NOTE: This model requires longer training session, and can benefit from 100+ epochs.

 - **Post Processing**: Both modules are equiped with a post processing method designated at turning the data to pure categorical when needed.

 - **Detection Metric**: A Random Forest model is trained on a combined dataset consisting of both real and synthetic data.
 The model is evaluated on its ability to detect whether a given data point is real or synthetic, with a low AUC indicating that the synthetic data is close to the real data.
 The Analysis also offers feature importance using a tree method, to examine the failure points of the model.